zbm-dev/zfsbootmenu/releng/docker/README.md

 to add new dependencies may be necessary until a new release is packaged.

 The builder image does **not** contain a ZFSBootMenu installation or a copy of the upstream git repository.
-Instead, the image contains a build script, installed as `/zbm-build.sh`, that runs by default.
-The script ensures that a ZFSBootMenu repository is available in a running container and invokes `generate-zbm` to build images.
+Instead, the entrypoint `/zbm-build.sh` will fetch a ZFSBootMenu archive when the container is instantiated (or allow a local copy to be bind-mounted) and, as noted above, attempt to check out a specific commit based on the contents of `/etc/zbm-commit-hash`.

 # Running a ZFSBootMenu Builder Container